 SECOND Subject: Have you locked your keys in the car?

-your car have remote keyless entry?
+Does your car have remote keyless entry?
 This may come in handy someday.
 Good reason to own a cell phone: If you lock your keys in the car and the spare keys are at home, call someone at home on their cell phone from your cell phone.
 Hold your cell phone about a foot from your car door and have the person at your home press the unlock button, holding it near the mobile phone on their end.
 Your car will unlock.
 Saves someone from having to drive your keys to you.
 Distance is no object.
 You could be hundreds of miles away, and if you can reach someone who has the other "remote" for your car, you can unlock the doors (or the trunk).
 Editor's Note: It works fine!
-We tried it out and it unlocked our car over
+We tried it out and it unlocked our car over a cell phone!"

 THIRD Subject: Hidden Battery Power

 Imagine your cell battery is very low.
 To activate, press the keys *3370# Your cell will restart with this reserve and the instrument will show a 50% increase in battery.
 This reserve will get charged when you charge your cell next time.